emustudio/emuLib/README.md

 `net.emustudio.emulib.plugins.Plugin` interface (or it's derivative).
 Plugins can also implement so-called "contexts", which are used for inter-plugin communication.

-Plugins can also communicate with emuStudioAPI, using emuStudioAPI API - object `net.emustudio.emulib.runtime.ApplicationApi` obtained during plugin object construction.
+Plugins can also communicate with emuStudio application API, using object `net.emustudio.emulib.runtime.ApplicationApi` obtained during plugin construction.

 Generally, package `net.emustudio.emulib.plugins` is the API which plugins need to implement.
 Then, in package `net.emustudio.emulib.runtime.helpers` are utility classes which might be useful for the runtime, like: